BjornFJohansson/pydna/README.md

 - pyparsing
 - requests
 - cai2
-- pyqt5

-That can be installed by `pip install pydna[gel,gui,download,express]`
+That can be installed by `pip install pydna[clipboard,gel,download,express]`

-or by `pip install scipy matplotlib pillow pyparsing requests cai2 pyqt5`
+or by `pip install pyparsing requests cai2 scipy matplotlib pillow`

 ![----]( http://bit.ly/coloredline)

 ## Contributing

+Please direct pull requests towards the `develop` branch.

 ### Local development

-1. Use [Poetry](https://pypi.org/project/poetry) to install depencies and activate virtual environment.
+1. Use [Poetry](https://pypi.org/project/poetry) to install dependencies and activate virtual environment.

     ```bash
     # If you want the virtual environment to be created in this folder